Back to all posts

 The benefits of your massage don’t stop when the session ends.
 To help your body process the deep work, a little self-care is key.
 The most important thing you can do is drink plenty of water.
 During a massage, metabolic waste is released from your muscles, and staying hydrated helps your body flush it all out.
 You might feel a little sore for a day or two, similar to how you’d feel after a good workout.
 This is completely normal.
 A warm bath with Epsom salts can help soothe any tenderness.
 Try to take it easy and avoid strenuous activity for the rest of the day to let your muscles recover and integrate the work.

-When to Follow Up with Your Therapist
+Checking In: When to Follow Up After Your Session

 Listen to your body in the days following your massage.
 As mentioned, some mild soreness is normal, but it should fade within 48 hours, leaving you with less tension and better mobility.
 If your neck pain was chronic, one session will likely provide significant relief, but a series of appointments may be needed to fully address the underlying issues.
 Your therapist can recommend a treatment plan based on your specific condition and goals.
 If your pain persists or worsens, it’s a good idea to check back in.
 Consistent care is often the key to achieving long-lasting relief from chronic neck pain.